-Hearings Officer Comments: The City provided notice of the proposed Comprehensive Plan Map Amendment (and Zoning Map Amendment) to surrounding property owners within 400 feet of the Site; to the Eliot, Boise, and King Neighborhood Associations; and to the NE Broadway Business Association and North-Northeast Business Association in order to inform them of their opportunity to comment on the application either in writing and/or at the scheduled public hearing.
+City Council Findings: The City provided notice of the proposed Comprehensive Plan Map Amendment (and Zoning Map Amendment) to surrounding property owners within 400 feet of the Site; to the Eliot, Boise, and King Neighborhood Associations; and to the NE Broadway Business Association and North-Northeast Business Association in order to inform them of their opportunity to comment on the application either in writing and/or at the scheduled public hearing.
 In addition, the Site was posted with a notice advertising the public hearing per the requirements of the Portland Zoning Code.
-Applicant reported that he met with the Eliot Neighborhood Association, and modified the proposal in response to comments received from this organization.
+Applicant reported that he met with the Eliot Neighborhood Association and nearby residents on several occasions, and modified the proposal in response to comments received from this organization.
 The proposed Central Residential is equally supportive of this Policy when compared to the existing Medium Density Multi-Family designation.